 RoHS Compliance for Fasteners: What It Is, Why It Matters

 Everyday fasteners and fasteners are being tightened and torqued into a wide range of manufactured products, like electronics, medical devices, automobiles, aircrafts and more.
-One item that can often be overlooked with fasteners is – “Are these fasteners RoHS compliant?”
+One item that can often be overlooked with these fasteners is - "Are these fasteners RoHS compliant?"

 What does that really mean?
 Why does it matter for your manufacturing chain?
-And how does this standard potentially impact the safety and well being of millions of people around the world?
+And how does this standard potentially impact the safety and well-being of millions of people around the world?

 RoHS stands for Restriction of Hazardous Substances, a directive first adopted by the European Union in 2003 to regulate the environmental safety of materials used in electronics manufacturing.
 Ever since July of 2006, all fasteners sold to or used by any company within the European Union must meet RoHS compliance standards.
 Many other nations and states, including the state of California, have passed laws that require compliance with RoHS standards.